Blog | Investing tips

 First, you need to find out what investments you own, and the number of shares/units you own in each.

 You could turn to your broker or fund manager for this information, and if you only own investments through a single entity that makes it easy.
-But for investors who trade across multiple brokers, or who also own unlisted investments, it’s best to consult Australia’s share registries (Link Market, Computershare and Boardroom being the most common) for records of the investments you own.
+But for investors who trade across multiple brokers, or who also own unlisted investments, it’s best to consult Australia’s share registries (Link Market Services, Computershare and Boardroom being the most common) for records of the investments you own.

 Paint your financial picture

-While optimising the choice of sale allocation methods is critical to not pay more capital gains tax than is required, at this point, knowing the size of your capital gains or losses realised during the financial year will let you make the most of the time left before EOFY.
+While optimising the choice of sale allocation methods is critical to not pay more capital gains tax than is required, at this point, knowing the size of your realised capital gains or losses during the financial year will let you make the most of the time left before EOFY.

 Put yourself in the best tax position